Nubian giraffe

 There are five Nubian giraffes at Edinburgh Zoo – Ronnie, Arrow, Gerald, Fennessy and Gilbert.

-• Giraffe tongues are bluish colour and between 45 and 50 cm long
+Giraffe tongues are bluish colour and between 45cm and 50cm long

-• The giraffe is the tallest mammal in the world.
-Even newborn giraffe are taller than most humans!
+The giraffe is the tallest mammal in the world.
+Even newborn giraffes are taller than most humans!

 As a wildlife conservation charity, we care for both the animals here at the zoo and work to protect endangered species around the world.
 Our partnership with Giraffe Conservation Foundation (GCF) directly contributes to the restoration of giraffe in Uganda.
 We’re supporting staff training initiatives, conservation monitoring efforts, and RZSS WildGenes is helping GCF understand the success of their reintroduction programmes across the country.